 You don’t get to see the Palace of the Parliament on the tour, which lies at the western end of Bulvardul Unirii so make sure you go and see it afterwards!
 It’s supposedly the heaviest building in the world and is instagrammable at both night and day … although it’s not as lit up at night as I thought it might be.
 Romania saw France as a flourishing culture in the 19th/20th century so they named lots of the buildings Palace something, even ‘Palace of the Telecoms’ and ‘Palace of the Post Office’.

-Some local alcohol
+Sample some local alcohol

 First up on our walking tour was a stop at St Anthony Church, next to Hanu’ Lui Manuc restaurant.
 The church is one of the oldest buildings in Bucharest.
 It looked far too new to be old, so none of us got the answer right when asked.
 After which we headed over to the restaurant opposite and saw the last remaining outside wooden flooring.
 It looks just like stone until you get up close and personal to it.
 We also sampled some Tuica, a local spirit (not included in the “free” trip but about half of the tour coughed up some money to try some).
 Hanu’ Lui Manuc is indeed a lovely building and one saved by an architect back in the 1980’s when he told a “white lie” stating that the Turkish building had been a secret location for Communists to meet, ultimately saving it from destruction.

-Vlad and Dracula
+Learn about Vlad and Dracula

 Next up was a stop at the ruins of Vlad’s Citadel and a bust of Vlad the Impaler.
 In reasonably specific detail Alex described why Vlad the Impaler was called Vlad the Impaler.
 And yes – he impaled people, but by doing so dabbled in one of the earliest known forms of physiological warfare.
 Unfortunately he didn’t meet his maker by the same technique so never got a taste of his own medicine!
 It’s here that Alex touched on Dracula and Transylvania.
 Dracula by Bram Stoker is the 3rd most sold book in the world after the Bible and Harry Potter!!
 However in reality there are no vampires in Romains (they come from Serbia) and Bram chose the castle as it looked like it “could” be Dracula’s castle rather than it actually being Dracula’s castle!